sanderveldhuis/glidelite/doc/workers.md

 Workers are small applications with a specific purpose running in the background.
 Such workers can be used to automate administration, cleanup, maintenance, or any other job.
 There are two types of workers:

-* **Service** - runs continuously and is started at each boot of the deployment system.
+* _Service_: runs continuously and is started at each boot of the deployment system.
 When exited or crashed the system will automatically restart the service.
-* **Task** - runs periodically at fixed time, date, or interval.
+* _Task_: runs periodically at fixed time, date, or interval.

 ## Build your first worker